Al-Baghdadia TV

 Al-Baghdadia TV is an independent Iraqi-owned Arabic-language satellite channel based in Cairo, Egypt.
-It is considered a Nationalistic channel of funding directly and only from the CEO.
+It is considered a nationalist channel of funding directly and only from the CEO.
 During the Iraqi insurgency, several prominent journalists with the station were murdered.
 More recently, Global TV Stations depend on Al Baghdadia for news coming from Iraq.
 It has a live morning show called 'Al Baghdadia Wa El Nas' which is a free show that allows Iraqis to give their opinion and to send a message to the government, this supports Iraqi democracy.
 The CEO of Al Baghdadia believes that democracy should be created by true Iraqis, not by force.
 The TV station is dubbed the name 'Umm al-Fuqarā' (The Mother of the Poor People).